theheking/intro-to-python/practical_overview/1_Python_The_Basics_Filled.md

 ## Dictionary

-Dictionaries are a container that store key-value pairs.
+Dictionaries are used to store key-value pairs.
 They are unordered.

-The `items` method returns a sequence of the key-value pairs as tuples. `values` returns a sequence of just the values. `keys` reutrns a sequence of just the keys.
+The `items` method returns a sequence of the key-value pairs as tuples. `values` returns a sequence of just the values. `keys` returns a sequence of just the keys.